 Where can I watch the movie Eurovision Song Contest: The Story of Fire Saga?

 You can watch Eurovision 2021 through Peacock, NBC’s streaming service, which is accessible on both desktop and mobile devices.
 Peacock will be airing both semi-finals and the Grand Final live on both the free and premium tiers of the service.
 However, the shows may not be available after the fact, so be sure to clear your afternoon schedules (priorities are important).

 Eurovision originally aired on Logo from 2016-2018.
 Low ratings and Logo not really being a thing since RuPaul’s Drag Race moved to VH1 kept Viacom from renewing their contract.
 Netflix acquired the rights for the 2019 Contest and made the three shows available for streaming from July 2019 through May 2020.
 The 2020 Contest was supposed to be part of that deal but… we know what happened…

 NBC’s acquisition of the rights coincides with their announcement of producing the first edition of the American Song Contest in 2022.

 Is Eurovision streaming anywhere else?

 A livestream of both semi-finals and the Grand Final of the Eurovision Song Contest will be available on Eurovision’s YouTube channel.
 However, since 2016 this content has been geoblocked due to music rights issues.
 Blerg.
 The geoblock for 2021 affects Australia, Greece, Latvia, Lithuania, Ukraine, the United Kingdom, and the United States.

-Here are some workarounds if you want to watch any of the shows live:
+Here are some workarounds if you need another source to watch the shows live:

 - Follow hashtags on Twitter such as #Eurovision or #ESC2021 and use your imagination from what folks are describing (not recommended).

 - Watch a livestream provided through one of the participating countries.